 Butter Festival in Dayara Bugyal transforms Holi into a playful event featuring butter and buttermilk instead of traditional colored powders.
-Celebrated amidst the stunning backdrop of Dayara Bugyal, this festival holds special significance for the local villagers.
+Celebrated in Dayara Bugyal, Uttarakhand, this festival holds special significance for the local villagers.
+This year in 2024, the Butter Festival will be celebrated on 16 August.

-Holi is a beloved festival worldwide, but in the remote region of Raithal in Uttarkashi, India, a distinctive celebration unfolds at an elevation of 12,000 feet.
+Holi is a beloved festival worldwide, but in the remote region of Uttarkashi, India, a distinctive celebration unfolds at an elevation of 12,000 feet.

-At Dayara Bugyal, villagers gather to pay tribute to their local deities, expressing their gratitude for safeguarding their livestock during the springtime.
+At Dayara Bugyal, villagers gather to pay tribute to their local deities, expressing their gratitude for safeguarding their livestock during the spring and monsoon.
 This extraordinary festival has gained global recognition, further establishing Dayara Bugyal as a renowned trekking destination.

 Importance of Butter Festival in Dayara Bugyal